wlwl2/markdown-language-notes/README.md

 # markdown-language-notes

-Notes on the markdown language.
+Very helpful notes when using the markdown language on the Atom editor.
 Second level subheadings in this README.md are ordered by how often the feature/note is expected to be used.

 # Table of Contents
 <!-- TOC START min:2 max:6 link:true asterisk:false update:true -->